alloba/book-of-hours-notes/books/Advice on Containment.md

 ### Study Complete Description
 I've Read...

-Thirza notes the similarities between the Lantern-long habit of 'scrining' - returning to the physical world, despite their absence of a body, by entering a mirror or light - and Poemander's techniques of confining Mansus-long to mirrors.
+Thirza notes the similarities between the Lantern-long habit of 'scrining' - returning to the physical world, despite their absence of a body, by entering a mirror or light - and [[Poemander]]'s techniques of confining Mansus-long to mirrors.
 She wonders whether Poemander himself might be lured to visit Hush House if provided with a sufficiently alluring scrine.